input-output-hk/iohk-monitoring-framework/README.md

 ## documentation

-Documentation of the [source code](docs/IOHK-Monitoring-code.pdf) and [tests](docs/IOHK-Monitoring-tests.pdf) are available in PDF format.
+Documentation of the [source code and tests](docs/IOHK-Monitoring.pdf) in PDF format.

 View our first presentation (2018-12-04) on this subject in [html](https://input-output-hk.github.io/iohk-monitoring-framework/pres-20181204/html/index.html)